Top 9 Activities & Best Things To Do in Port Barton

 All rooms are spacious and modern, with hot showers from solar power and good wifi.
 This hotel is located minutes from the beach and restaurants.

-There is also a shared kitchen equipped with free water and coffee, as well as a terrace area to socialise.
+There is also a shared kitchen equipped with free water and coffee, as well as a terrace area to socialize.
 There are board games, a dart board, and free use of the kayak.

 Prices start from $28.00 per night.